Supplied By Hotel

 - Large room to seat 150 to 250 people with no windows or glass doors.
 Blackout curtains that can be completely closed are acceptable. (see example photos below)

-- "United Nations" style convention meeting with long platform in front of room (see photos below for examples) (check with IGRA secretary for number of tables and chairs needed)
+- "United Nations" style convention seating and tables. (see photos below for examples) (check with IGRA secretary for number of tables and chairs needed for current year)

-- One "WIRED" broadband internet connection (with no log-in requirements and outside public access of port 80 if posible), located near where the AV and sound equipment are setup.
-This connection must have an absolute minimum of 30,000 Kbps (30 megs) upload speed (60 megs or more would be perfered).
-The entire convention floor will be using this Internet connection so the higher the speed the better.
+- One "WIRED" broadband internet connection (with no log-in requirements and outside public access of port 80 if possible), located near where the AV and sound equipment are setup.
+This connection must have an absolute minimum of 30,000 Kbps (30 megs) upload speed (60 megs or more would be preferred).
+This connection is used for webcasting and the entire convention floor will also be using this Internet connection so the higher the speed the better.
 This is in addition to any normal bandwidth hotel guests may be using.
+(If the hotel has any questions concerning these requirements, have them call Frank Harrell to discuss details at (202) 957-6187)

-- One power strip at every table for laptop computers
+- One power strip at each delegate table for laptop computers (Power strips for the platform will be supplied by convention committee)

-Marked items will be supplyed by Frank Harrell if event is within driveing distance from Denver.
+Marked items will be supplied by Frank Harrell.

 Numbers in (parens) indicates the minimum